particle-iot/docs/src/content/reference/device-os/firmware.md

 {{note op="start" type="note"}}

-On the Photon and P1 (Gen 2), selects which antenna the device should connect to Wi-Fi with and remembers that setting until it is changed.
+On the Photon and P1 (Gen 2), selectAntenna selects which antenna the device should connect to Wi-Fi with and remembers that setting until it is changed.
 Resetting Wi-Fi credentials does not clear the antenna setting.

 The Argon (Gen 3) does not have an antenna switch; it can only use an external antenna.